 Because there are no guarantees.
 Telling someone how you really feel could change the relationship forever.
 You might have to face your own ugliness.
 You might have to face the ugliness of someone you love.
 It could get messy.

 But working through conflict forges stronger relationships and personal growth.
+Avoiding conflict actively prevents your relationship from becoming more intimate, more secure, and more connected.
 You can’t truly know someone or be truly known without facing the sticky situations and having the awkward conversations.
 It might not be fun, but if it’s a valuable relationship, it will be worth it.
 And whatever the outcome, it’s important not to live in fear.